tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-quotes.md

 # 2-new_art_new_life-100_years_later-quotes.md

+Just the quotes from the book *The New Art - The New Life* within the book (of the same name, containing all of his writings), with comments on a very few of them.

-For original source material see doc/mondrian-links_and_quotes.md in the seeourminds.com repo.
+For original source material, and quotes from other works in the collection, see doc/mondrian-links_and_quotes.md in the seeourminds.com repo.

 # Quotes